ASCanak/IPASS/README.md

 -----
  This repository contains:
  - A library for the DS1307 RTC (Including a testexample).
- - An example application 'a clock' built with the ds1307 library.
+ - An example application 'clock' built with the ds1307 library.
  - Doxygen documentation of the library.
  - Wiring Diagrams for a standalone ds1307 and a clock with oled and buttons.